vectorgrp/sil-kit/docs/api/lin.rst

 The transmission of the frame can be initiated using either the AUTOSAR interface or the low-level, non-AUTOSAR
 interface:

-    1. Using the AUTOSAR interface, the frame can be sent in one call with |FrameResponseType_MasterResponse| indicating that the master provides both header and response::
+    1. Using the AUTOSAR interface, the frame can be sent in one call with |LinFrameResponseType_MasterResponse| indicating that the master provides both header and response::

-         // send the frame using the AUTOSAR interface master->SendFrame(masterFrame, FrameResponseType::MasterResponse);
+         // send the frame using the AUTOSAR interface master->SendFrame(masterFrame, LinFrameResponseType::MasterResponse);

     2. Using the low-level interface, the frame is sent in two steps.
-First a FrameResponse is configured with TxUnconditional, and then a LIN header with the corresponding id is sent::
+First a |LinFrameResponse| is configured with TxUnconditional, and then a LIN header with the corresponding id is sent::

          // Setup the master response
-         master->SetFrameResponse(masterFrame, FrameResponseMode::TxUnconditional);
+         master->SetFrameResponse(masterFrame, LinFrameResponseMode::TxUnconditional);

          // Transmit the frame header, the response will be transmitted automatically. master->SendFrameHeader(0x10);